St Adhelm's Academy

 Year 7:

-• What makes a GREAT HISTORIAN?
+• What soes it mean to be a historian?
 (Skills introduction)

 Year 8: